p3t33/networking/README.md

 # Networking
-This is an implementation of a client server communication over TCP. client opens a file connect to a server and sends the content of the file to the server.
+This is an implementation of a client server communication over TCP. client opens a file connects to a server and sends the content of the file to the server.
 Server opens another file and writes the received information into it.
+This is a beta version, as of now one client connects to the server, final version will have 3 clients connecting simultaneously.

 ### Getting Started
 clone the project by typing in the command line: